-The majority of small private firms are sold as an asset sale, while the majority of lowermiddle-market transactions involve the sale of equity.
+The majority of small private firms are sold as asset sales while the majority of middlemarket transactions involve the sale of equity.

-The "asset sale" value will always differ from the "stock sale" value due to the specific group of assets and liabilities that are included or excluded in each format.
+The "asset sale" value will always differ from the "stock sale" value due to the specific group of assets and liabilities that are included or excluded in each type of sale...
+Asset or Equity.